RemyDeWolf/rainbow/README.md

 ## How does it work?

-Rainbow defines an image container for each language.
+rainbow defines an image container for each language.
 Each image is a simple application running a **main** function, which calls a **compute** function.

 Here is the **main** function for python: